singnet/snet-dapp/README.md

 5. Assuming that the snet daemon is running on port `8088`, running the bellow commands should bring up the DApp in sandbox mode for local development.

         npm run sandbox

+## Frequently Asked Questions

+Q:While creating the js files from proto file protoc-gen-grpc :unknown option:--js_out A:Add the protoc-gen-grpc.exe in to the programm files and to the system environment variables

+Q:During the creation of js files from the proto --grpc_out: options:mode is required A:Add mode --grpc_out=mode=grpcwebtext

+Q:For windows machine faced the eslint issues
+A:For temporarly solving this issue, disable the eslint using this command /*eslint-disable */

+Q: While publishing the service in to the publisher portal the metamask interaction looks    failed with enough Ropsten ETH  (It shown Not able to estimate gas)